eBUS/adapter/extension.en.md

 In this variant no jumpers have to be set for the Wemos with ebusd-esp, since it is attached to connector JP8 and this directly has both, the RX and TX signal.

 The Wemos with ESPEasy is plugged onto the expansion board and thus uses all the pin headers provided.
-If ESPEasy is located on the extension board and is connected to the BME280 sensor, jumpers SJ8/SJ4 (v2.1) or SJ2/SJ1 (v2.0) have to be set.
+If ESPEasy is located on the extension board and is connected to the BME280 sensor, no jumpers (v2.2) or jumpers SJ8/SJ4 (v2.1) or SJ2/SJ1 (v2.0) have to be set.

+#### Jumpers fully equipped for version 2.2

+For version 2.2, no jumper has to be set for the fully equipped variant described above and the I2C settings on ESPEasy can remain on default (D1/D2).

 #### Jumpers fully equipped for version 2.1